buildingblocs/2020/pre-event/workshop/index.md

 <details>
 <summary><strong>Introduction to Git</strong></summary><br>
 Open source development is increasingly prevalent in software development, powering many devices that we use daily.
-Originally developed for the managing the Linux Operating System, Git is an extremely powerful tool for managing computing projects.<br>Participants will learn what Git is and how it is different from GitHub, what programmers can use Git for, learn to perform basic operations (commit, pull etc) using a Git GUI Client, perform simple collaborative operations (merge, forking) and understand the use of pull requests in working on public open source projects
+Originally developed for the managing the Linux Operating System, Git is an extremely powerful tool for managing computing projects.<br><br>
+Participants will learn what Git is and how it is different from GitHub, what programmers can use Git for, learn to perform basic operations (commit, pull etc) using a Git GUI Client, perform simple collaborative operations (merge, forking) and understand the use of pull requests in working on public open source projects

 <br><br><strong>Prerequisites:</strong> A little knowledge of terminal/Command Prompt commands would be helpful but not essential
 </details><br><br>